MicrosoftDocs/azure-dev-docs/articles/ux-beta/includes/storage-quickstart-credential-free-include.md

 ## [Connection String](#tab/connection-string)

 A connection string includes the storage account access key and uses it to authorize requests.
 Always be careful to never expose the keys in an unsecure location.

+> [!NOTE]
-If you plan to use connection strings, you will need the Storage Account Contributor role or higher.
-You can also use any account with the Microsoft.Storage/storageAccounts/listkeys/action permission.
+> If you plan to use connection strings, you will need the Storage Account Contributor role or higher.
+You can also use any account with the `Microsoft.Storage/storageAccounts/listkeys/action` permission.

 [!INCLUDE [retrieve credentials](retrieve-credentials.md)]